zhenhang66/TMVI_ToxPi/README.md

 ### 💡 Initiavtives

 To establish a baseline scenario for the Beaumont–Port Arthur (BPA) region, we applied an equal-weighting approach across four variable categories, along with equal weighting within each category.
 This methodology was reflected in the ArcGIS Dashboard.
-However, individual perceptions of vulnerability factors may differ—prompting the development of the CD-TMVI online tool, a simplified and browser-based version of the original ToxPi GUI desktop software.
+However, individual perceptions of vulnerability factors may differ—prompting the development of the CDC-TMVI online tool, a simplified and browser-based version of the original ToxPi GUI desktop software.
 This generator preserves ToxPi’s core logic while removing technical and training barriers for faster, more customizable use.

 Notably:
 - The results generated from the online tool match the BPA baseline scenario originally produced using the ToxPi GUI